microsoft/onnxruntime/README.md

 To deploy AI workloads to these edge devices and take advantage of hardware acceleration capabilities on the target device, see [these reference implementations](https://github.com/Azure-Samples/onnxruntime-iot-edge).

+### Local applications
+ONNX Runtime packages are published to PyPi and Nuget (see [Official Builds](#official-builds) and/or can be [built from source](./BUILD.md) for local application development.
+Find samples [here](https://github.com/microsoft/onnxruntime/tree/master/samples/c_cxx) using the C++ API.

+On newer Windows 10 devices (1809+), ONNX Runtime is available by default as part of the OS and is accessible via the [Windows Machine Learning APIs](https://docs.microsoft.com/en-us/windows/ai/windows-ml/).
+Find tutorials [here](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-started-desktop) for building a Windows Desktop or UWP application using WinML.

 ## Performance Tuning
 ONNX Runtime is open and extensible, supporting a broad set of configurations and execution providers for model acceleration.
 For performance tuning guidance, please see [this page](./docs/ONNX_Runtime_Perf_Tuning.md).